Inside: 13 super Seuss learning games inspired by our pick of the best Seuss books for kids.

 So if you’d like to find fun and educational ways to celebrate the work of Dr Seuss on his birthday – or any day, you can’t go past this list of thirteen Seuss learning games.
 Combine these with your choice of activities from our funtastical Seuss art ideas and super Seuss sensory play ideas posts and you’ll have a sensational Seuss themed activity day all ready to go!

 1. Truffula Tree Math Game via Inspiration Laboratories: A great hands on way to revise number recognition and counting or simple addition and subtraction.

 2. Lorax Cause and Effect Matching Game via Inspiration Laboratories: A powerful tool for initiating discussions about the effects humans have on the environment, match the causal events and effects from The Lorax.

-7. Hop on Pop Games via Coffee Cups and Crayons: Hop on Pop with a game of reading hopscotch or a simple DIY counting and number recognition board game.
+8. Hop on Pop Hopscotch via Education.com: Hop on Pop with a fun and active game of reading hopscotch.

 10. Pets Guessing Game via Play Teach Repeat: Younger learners will love this hands-on guessing game with animal figurines.

 11. Ten Apples on Top Math & Movement Game via Still Playing School: A great way to get kids moving through math!
 Revise counting, number recognition and simple addition or subtraction on this giant (whole body!) number line.

 12. Animal Memory Game via Kitchen Counter Chronicles: So this P.D.
 Eastman book was edited by Dr Seuss but the simple matching game is a pretty cute idea and great for growing vocabulary – match each animal baby to its mama.

 13. Dr. Seuss Simple Reading Game via There’s Just One Mommy: Read rhyming words (or CVC or sight words) in the search for Dr Seuss’ birthday cake…because cake is pretty motivating, right?!!